Supporting Someone with Autism

 🎧 Respect sensory differences

-Some people with autism have specific sensory differences, so they may make adjustments to their environment to make it more comfortable.
+Some autistic people have specific sensory differences, so they may make adjustments to their environment to make it more comfortable.
 Be mindful of this and try to adjust any environment that you share with them to make it comfortable for everyone.
 This might include dimming lights, reducing background noise, avoiding crowds, and much more.

 📅 Stick to the plan